 I shall have to become Rosaleen Cooper, I fear, in such a conservative district & sink into married oblivion – so I’ll sign myself for the last time as your most loving sister

 Courtesy of St John’s College, Robert Graves Trust.

 Life in Bishopsteignton

-On the 1939 register Rosaleen Copper is stated as living at Brendon, now nos 4&6 Newton Rd.
+On the 1939 register Rosaleen Copper is stated as living at Brendon, now no. 6 Newton Rd, later renamed Merrivale.
 She worked as the G.P from 1939 until 1964 covering the area of Bishopsteignton, Teignmouth, Shaldon, Chudleigh, Bovey Tracy and Kingsteignton.
 With the return of troops from Dunkirk at the end of WWII, Dr Cooper swung into action, taking care of them while they were billeted at Cockhaven Manor.
 Rosaleen and Jim’s marriage was dissolved in 1943.
 She continued to live in the village after she finished with her practice, and at that point lived at ‘Parknasilla‘, now no. 48 Newton Rd. and later moved to 53, Cockhaven Rd. during the 70s and 80s.
-Her sister Clarissa was also there at some point and produced this watercolour, thought to be a view from that house of the house opposite on the Newton Rd, then known as Milestone.
+Her sister Clarissa was at Parknasilla in 1966, and produced this watercolour, thought to be a view from that house of the house opposite on the Newton Rd, then known as Milestone.